IgniteUI/help-topics/topics/02_Controls/igEditors/Config/00_Configuring ASP.NET MVC Validation.md

 ####Topics

--	[Adding Controls to an MVC Project](Adding-NetAdvantage-Controls-to-an-MVC-Project.html): To accomplish the basics of setting up an ASP.NET MVC application with Ignite UI scripts, CSS, and assemblies.
+-	[Adding Controls to an MVC Project](Adding-NetAdvantage-Controls-to-an-MVC-Project.html): To accomplish the basics of setting up an ASP.NET MVC application with %%ProductName%% scripts, CSS, and assemblies.

 -	[igTextEditor Overview](igTextEditor-Overview.html) : To familiarize you with the basics of using the igTextEditor in ASP.NET MVC